aradi/fypp/docs/fypp.rst

   scope is searched.

 * local scope (within the body of a `call` or `def` directive): first, the active local scope is searched.
-Then the embedding scope (the scope which contains the directive) is searched.
-Then the rules are applied recursively until finally also the global scope has been searched.
-The search is terminated in the scope, in which the name to be resolved occurs first.
+Then the scope embedding it (the scope which contains the directive) is searched.
+Then further embedding scopes are searched until finally also the global scope has been checked.
+The search is immediately terminated, if the name has been found in a scope.

 Note, that all variables outside of the active scope are read-only.
 If a variable with the same name is created in the active scope, it will shadow the